LimEulYoung/gov-stage/README.md

 [![Gov-STAGE Demo Video](https://img.youtube.com/vi/OlQq6_1hXUo/maxresdefault.jpg)](https://youtu.be/OlQq6_1hXUo)

 ## 7. Future Plan
 Gov-STAGE is continuously evolving to meet the growing needs of public institutions and enterprises.
-Our upcoming features and improvements include:
+Our roadmap includes the following future features and improvements:
-- **Expanded Regulatory Compliance**: Supporting major global regulations like GDPR, CPRA, and Local Privacy laws with over 50 types of personal information for de-identification.
+- **Expanded Regulatory Compliance**: We plan to support major global regulations like GDPR, CPRA, and Local Privacy laws, with the capability to de-identify over 50 types of personal information.
-- **Multi-language Support**: Currently supporting 10+ languages with plans for continuous expansion.
+- **Multi-language Support**: Currently, we support one language, with plans to expand support to 10+ languages in the future.
-- **AI Ethics Integration**: Embedding AI ethics principles tailored to the organization’s unique requirements, ensuring ethical and responsible AI usage.
+- **AI Ethics Integration**: Future updates will embed AI ethics principles tailored to the organization’s unique requirements, ensuring ethical and responsible AI usage.
-- **Enterprise-grade Safety**: Built on proven chatbot technology, ensuring robust security and reliability for large-scale enterprise deployments.
+- **Enterprise-grade Safety**: Built on proven chatbot technology, future updates will enhance security and reliability for large-scale enterprise deployments.
+These planned features reflect our commitment to continuously improving Gov-STAGE to better serve public institutions and enterprises while ensuring robust data protection and compliance.

 By adopting Gov-STAGE, organizations can securely leverage LLM capabilities while staying compliant and protecting sensitive information.